kunalhs15/kunalhs15/README.md

 - 👋 Hi, I’m @kunalhs15
-- 👀 I’m interested in Tech and Football...
+- 👀 I’m interested in Tech and Football.
-- 🌱 I’m currently learning Business Analytics at Trinity College Dublin...
+- 🌱 I’m currently learning Business Analytics at Trinity College Dublin.
 - ⚡ Fun fact: I'm from Jamaica and I can say my Abc's backwards.

 <!---